Sunday - September 13, 2015

 Course limit is 3 hours for the Surftown Half Marathon.

-As a courtesy to the communities impacted by the race and the volunteers who serve, we have established a Course Time Limit of 3 hours for the Half Marathon.
+As a courtesy to the communities impacted by the races and the volunteers who serve, we have established Course Time Limits of 3 hours for the Half Marathon.

-To finish within this time limit you must maintain a pace of approximately 13:30 minutes per mile.
+To finish within these time limits you must maintain a pace of approximately 13:44 minutes per mile.
 Official finishing times are recorded through 3 hours for the Half Marathon.

-Along the race course, roads will reopen to traffic and water/aid stations will close down as the race moves by on a 13:30 minute per mile pace.
+Along the Half Marathon race course, roads will reopen to traffic and water/aid stations will close down as the race moves by on a 13:44 minute per mile pace.

 Surftown Half Marathon - USATF certification #RI11004RN